-In order to address this challenge, ultimate visibility into your Hardware assets is required, regardless of their characteristics and the interface used for connection as attackers.
-Moreover, it is important to be practical and adjust to the dynamic Cyber security defenses put in place to block them, as well as take advantage of the “blind” spots – mainly through USB Human Interface Device (HID) emulating devices or Physical layer network implants (Bad USB).
-In addition to the deep visibility layer, a comprehensive policy enforcement mechanism recommends on best practice policy for Insider Risk Management and allows the administrator to define a strict, or more granular, set of rules for the system to enforce.
+In order to address this challenge, ultimate visibility into your Hardware assets is required.
+Regardless of their characteristics and the interface used for connection as attackers.
+Moreover, it is important to be practical and adjust to the dynamic Cyber security defenses put in place to block them.
+As well as take advantage of the “blind” spots.
+Mainly through USB Human Interface Device (HID) emulating devices or Physical layer network implants (Bad USB and USB Attacks).
+In addition to the deep visibility layer, a comprehensive policy enforcement mechanism recommends on best practice policy for insider risk management and allows the administrator to define a strict, or more granular, set of rules for the system to enforce.

 Insider Risk Management with Sepio’s Proven Expertise

-Sepio is the leader in the Rogue Device Mitigation (RDM) market and is disrupting the cybersecurity industry by uncovering hidden hardware attacks operating over network and USB interfaces.
+Sepio is the leader in the Rogue Device Mitigation (RDM) market and is disrupting the cybersecurity industry by uncovering hidden hardware attacks operating over network and USB interfaces (USB attacks).

-Sepio HAC-1 Hardware Access Control, identifies, detects and handles all peripherals.
+Sepio Asset Risk Management, identifies, detects and handles all peripherals.
 No device goes unmanaged.

 The only company in the world to undertake Physical Layer Visibility fingerprinting, Sepio calculates a digital fingerprint using the device descriptors of all connected peripherals and compares them against a known set of malicious devices, automatically blocking any attacks.
 With Machine Learning, the software analyses device behavior to identify abnormalities, such as a mouse acting as a keyboard.